Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 Hotspot Shield features

 First and foremost, it has to be mentioned that the download and installation aspect of Hotspot Shield is a breeze.
-We tested on a macOS Ventura 13 Macbook Pro with an M2 chip.
+We've tested on a macOS Ventura 13 Macbook Pro, as well as a Lenovo laptop with Windows 11.
 Usually, most software comes with complicated processes for Mac download and installation, but this was user-friendly and required minimal effort.

 The next impressive feature was the ability to not only choose a region or country but also specific cities.
 If you’ve ever been on vacation in California and are unable to stream a Cleveland Browns game because it’s the wrong region, this could be your saving grace.